thomas-roos/aws-greengrass-lite/docs/examples/sample.ggLitePython/README.md

   - Uncomment the `Artifacts` section of recipe.
   - Provide S3 url under `Uri` section in recipe.

-## End result
+## After deploying the component

-The logs for following the deployment status can be found by:
+The logs for to follow the deployment progress can be accessed by:

 ```shell
 $ journalctl -xeau ggl.core.ggdeploymentd.service